Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Results and Analysis

 \subsection{AWAC Validation and Results}

-We performed the rmANOVA test to investigate the effects of the proposed AWAC on team performance by comparing it to Task A, D, F, and H. We used a Bonferroni correction for post-hoc analysis \cite{kirk1974experimental}.
+In order to find the optimal combination for AWAC (e.g., fixed, PS, IS, and AS), we divided teams into two groups: Tasks A, D, F, H, and Tasks B, C, E, G, based on the presence of the AS.
+Then, we performed the rmANOVA test to investigate the effects of the proposed AWAC without AS on team performance.
+We then conducted the post-hoc analysis using a paired parametric t-test with Bonferroni correction to explore the contrasts among different workload allocation models \cite{kirk1974experimental}.
+The team performance across Task A, D, F, and H was compared using mean scores and standard deviations.
 Fig. \ref{fig:drl_validation_exp} illustrates the team performance of Task A, D, F, and H.

-The rmANOVA analysis revealed a significant difference in the dependent variable among the groups, $F(3, 45)$ = 2.21, $p < .1$, with mean scores of 0.9564 for Task A, 0.9645 for Task D, 1.0483 for Task F, and 1.0303 for Task H (Table \ref{tab:all_anova_restuls}).
-Multiple comparison corrections using Bonferroni showed that the means of the following pairs were significantly different ($p < .1$): Task A \textit{vs.} F, Task A \textit{vs.} H, and Task D \textit{vs.} H. However, we did not find any significant difference between Task A and D ($p = 0.8663$), Task D and F ($p = 0.1138$), and Task F and H ($p = 0.6909$).
+The rmANOVA analysis revealed significant effects in the dependent variable among the groups ($F(3, 45)$ = 2.2134, $p$ = .0995, $\eta_{p}^{2}$ = .0813) with mean scores of 0.9564 for Task A, 0.9645 for Task D, 1.0483 for Task F, and 1.0303 for Task H (Table \ref*{tab:all_anova_restuls_a} on Appendix \ref*{apx:tables}).
+From the results of the post-hoc tests, we observed that Task F demonstrated higher performance than Task A ($T(15)$ = -1.8182, $p$ = .0891), although there are significant effects.
+Furthermore, Task H demonstrated higher performance than Task D ($T(15)$ = -2.1536, $p$ = .0479).
+However, no significant differences were found between Task A and D ($T(15)$ = -0.1713, $p$ = .8663), Task D and F ($T(15)$ = -1.6795, $p$ = .1138), and Task F and H ($T(15)$ = 0.4053, $p$ = .6909).
+These results underscore task-specific variations in team performance, with Task F and H generally demonstrating better performance compared to Task A and D, although no significant difference emerged between Task F and H.

-Based on the rmANOVA result, we conclude that Task F and H, which utilized the proposed AWAC, produced higher team performance scores than the baseline task (Task A) ($p < .1$).
+Based on the rmANOVA result, we conclude that Task F and H, which utilized the proposed AWAC, produced higher team performance scores than the baseline task (Task A).
 The mean mission score in Task A was 372.25, but the other three tasks using AWAC were 376.375, 403.875, and 402.125, respectively.
-Therefore, we confirmed the effectiveness of the proposed AWAC in improving team performance by adaptively allocating the operator's workload based on their affective state.
+Therefore, we confirmed the proposed AWAC's effectiveness in improving team performance by adaptively allocating the operator's workload based on their affective state.
 Given the similar team performance of Task A and Task D, we can assume that IS does not significantly affect the team performance compared to PS used in Task F and H.